 PictBridge Printer Supported

-The GDS-1000A-U is one of the few DSOs currently on the market that can provide complete remote control or data capture over an USB interface.
+The GDS-1000A-U is one of the few DSOs currently on the market that provides complete remote control or data capture over an USB interface.
 The GDS-1000A-U Series also supports PictBridge, allowing you to print directly to your printer without complex configuration.
 After connecting to a PictBridge compatible printer with an USB cable, printing is as easy as pressing a button.

 Fast Horizontal Position Mark and Search